Inspector William J. Davis

 William J. Davis

-The suspect was shot sentenced to death for Investigator Davis' murder.
-He was hung at San Quentin State Prison on February 15, 1929.
-The suspect's wife and brother-in-law were also convicted of charges relating to the murder and sent to prison.
+The man who shot Inspector Davis was sentenced to death.
+He was hung at San Quentin State Prison on February 15th, 1929.
+The subject's wife and brother-in-law were also convicted of charges relating to the murder and sent to prison.

 Inspector Davis was survived by his wife, son, and daughter.